Lukasdotcom/fantasy-manager/README.md

    7. By Position
 9. Download data as json or csv
 10. See all historical player data(As long as the server was up).
+11. And all of theese features in a Modern UI

 ## Production or Installation